Coronavirus (COVID-19) information for Dana-Farber patients & families Learn more

 Many patients do not have symptoms in the beginning stages of liver cancer.
 However, when they do appear, the following signs and symptoms may be present.
 Check with your doctor if you have any of the following:

-The Liver Cancer Center at Dana-Farber/Brigham and Women’s Cancer Center (DF/BWCC) has deep expertise in treating hepatocellular carcinoma.
-The Center conducts crucial research and clinical trials to learn more about the disease and develop promising new treatments.
+The Liver Cancer Center at Dana-Farber Brigham Cancer Center has deep expertise in treating hepatocellular carcinoma.
+The Center conducts crucial research and clinical trials to learn more about the disease and develop promising

 To determine the best treatment plan, our multidisciplinary team will consider the size and location of the hepatocellular carcinoma, the liver’s health and the patient’s overall health.
 Treatments may include: